6 TED Talks To Inspire Every Mom

 Katherine Wintsch is as cutting as she is funny in her Ted Talk.
 She takes on big names like Walmart, Hasbro, and Kraft, who perpetuate the fanaticism of new-age motherhood.
 She talks about how women are now pushed to match up to the picture-perfect idea of a mother seen on social media platforms like Pinterest and ask women to cut all that crap to show what being a modern mother is like.

 A super heartfelt talk that deals with feelings of inadequacy that often arise in women post-childbirth.
-It's said that the birth of a baby brings forth the birth of a mother.
+It's said that the birth of a child brings forth the birth of a mom.
 Women are expected to naturally fit into the role of a mother without a blink.
 This creates tremendous pressure on women who find the transition taxing.

 Alexandra Sacks urges all women to talk about their difficulties with their loved ones, especially their partners, so they don't feel alone in this journey.

-It is a beautiful talk about taking time for yourself, the realities of actually getting what you want in life, and how hard it can be to go after what you want your life to look like.
+It is a meaningful talk about the realities of life postpartum, taking time for yourself, and how hard it can be to live life the way you want.

 This sweet little talk has our hearts.
 Birmingham asks all women to look past the quest of being the "perfect mother".
 This talk is as endearing as it is freeing.
 She argues that women, more than men, are expected to be the perfect parent in our society.
 While parenting is challenging for all parents to make mistakes raising their kids, women become burdened under expectations.